Critical Public Facilities Announcement Press Conference

-Col. Jess Curry, U.S. Army Corps of Engineers, Recovery Field Office Commander and the USACE Pacific Ocean Division Command Sgt.
-Major Jamie Lopez discuss the Critical Public Facilities mission after a press conference held by the Governor of Hawai‘i in Lahaina, Hawai‘i on Sept.
+Col. Jess Curry, U.S. Army Corps of Engineers Recovery Field Office Commander greets Hawai‘i Governor Josh Green prior to the Critical Public Facilities press conference in Lahaina, Hawai‘i on Sept.
 26, 2023.

 (U.S. Army photo by Erin Jimenez)